circleci/circleci-docs/jekyll/_cci2/orb-author.md

 If you would simply like a convenient way of downloading the [Orb-Project-Template](https://github.com/CircleCI-Public/Orb-Project-Template) you can opt to handle everything yourself.

-We will however select to take the automated route.
-With this option, the [Orb-Project-Template](https://github.com/CircleCI-Public/Orb-Project-Template) will be downloaded and automatically modified with our custom options.
-After, the project will be automatically followed on CircleCI with an automated CI/CD pipeline included.
-We'll expend more on the included CI pipeline in our [Orb Publishing Process]({{site.baseurl}}/2.0/creating-orbs/#section=configuration) documentation.
+We will however, select to take the automated route.
+With this option, the [Orb-Project-Template](https://github.com/CircleCI-Public/Orb-Project-Template) will be downloaded and automatically modified with our customized settings.

+When selecting the automated route, the project will be followed on CircleCI with an automated CI/CD pipeline included.
+We'll expand more on the included CI pipeline in our [Orb Publishing Process]({{site.baseurl}}/2.0/creating-orbs/#section=configuration) documentation.

 4) **Answer questions to configure and set up your orb.**

 In the background the `orb init` command will be copying and customizing the [Orb Project Template](https://github.com/CircleCI-Public/Orb-Project-Template) based on your inputs.
 There is a detailed `README.md` file within each directory that contains helpful information specific to that directory.

 You will also be asked for the remote git repository URL which we obtained in step 1.
-Ensure you are using the `HTTPS` URL.

 5) **Push the changes up to Github.**